 Terrifying Unpredictability

-Events can come thick and fast in senior leadership.
+Events come thick and fast in senior leadership.
 They arrive from nowhere, take over your working life and throw your best laid plans out of the window.

 On top of that others do not know the impact it has on you, the hours they absorb and the wreckage they can cause to everything you want to achieve.